Dominic Manzini had buckteeth and a penchant for cunnilingus.

 “Nothing,” she said.

-“What are you talking about?” he said.
+“What are you talking about?” he asked.
 “You are the very definition of my type.
-Before I met you, I had an idea of what I was truly looking for in a person, but you made it all concrete,” he said, taking her hand, limp in his.
+Before I met you, I had an idea of what I was looking for in a person, but you made it all concrete,” he said, taking her hand, limp in his.
 “You are the person I’ve been looking for all my life.”

 “You know when I asked you about having a secret,” she said, withdrawing her hand.
 “I don’t think you told me the real secret.”